Priston Parish Council

 VILLAGE DESIGN STATEMENT

-B&NES Council has confirmed that the VDS is now a material consideration in planning applications, and will also be considered for adoption as a Supplementary Planning Document (SPD).WEST OF ENGLAND DEVOLUTION
+B&NES Council has confirmed that the VDS has been adopted with effect from 6 October 2018 as a Supplementary Planning Document to the B&NES Placemaking Plan.WEST OF ENGLAND DEVOLUTION

 You can access the VDS from here.